Velius-Development/VeliusDocs/docs/guide/introduction.md

 ## MysteryMaker

 The MysteryMaker is a Windows application developed by the Velius Eninge team.
 It is a tool for creating dialogues and their logic.
 All dialogue writing can be done using a self explaining GUI.
-The logic has to be written in out custom scripting language called *"Velius Script"*.
+The logic has to be written in our custom scripting language called *"Velius Script"*.

 ## Velius Script